Rendering data

 In schema-driven workflows, these functions are typically invoked indirectly.

-SchemaCommandLine uses render_variable to emit results in a consistent, user-facing format, ensuring that command output is both readable and reusable.
+SchemaCommandLine uses render_variable and render_mapping to emit results in a consistent, user-facing format, ensuring that command output is both readable and reusable.

 Summary